Reference definitions for terms used throughout RealScout, Member Support documentation, and Help Center articles. Terms are listed alphabetically.

 A

-Account Settings: Where you update profile and account configuration such as notification settings, billing/profile details, logo (varies by account type), default welcome message, and default map location.
+Account Settings: Where you update profile and account configuration such as notification settings, billing and profile details, logo (varies by account type), default welcome message, and default map location.

-Active Contacts: Informal phrase for contacts currently engaging (email opens, views, logins).
-This is not the same thing as the term “Nurtured Contact.”
+Active Contacts: Informal phrase for Contacts currently engaging (email opens, views, logins).
+This is not the same as the formal term "Nurtured Contact."

-• Additional contacts would use the primary contact's email address and RealScout-only password to sign in via app/site or can use the email links to log in.
+Additional Contacts: Secondary or additional email addresses on a Contact that receive CC'd copies of email alerts (entered as comma-separated emails in the Contact's details).
+Additional contacts use the primary Contact's email address and RealScout-only password to sign in via app or site, or can use the email links to log in.

-Advanced Search Website Widget: An embeddable widget (Extras → Widgets) that supports more search fields like beds/baths/price and a single location at a time.
-You embed it on your website using provided code.
+Advanced Search Website Widget: An embeddable widget (found under Marketing > Website Widgets) that supports more search fields like beds, baths, price, and a single location at a time.
+You embed it on your website using the provided code.

-Alerts Disabled After Inactivity (60-day auto-disable): Alerts can be automatically disabled after 60 days of inactivity on a client’s alert (helps you focus on engaged leads).
+Alerts Disabled After Inactivity (60-day auto-disable): Alerts can be automatically disabled after 60 days of inactivity on a Contact's alert.
+This helps you focus on engaged Contacts.

 Auto Nurture (Email Sequence):

-• Day 5: Popular Homes email (skips if they already have a listing alert, search they created, or listing alert template added by you)
+Day 5: Popular Homes email (skips if they already have a listing alert, a search they created, or a listing alert template added by you)

-• Day 10: Home Value invitation (conditional on if the lead has an address in Contact Details)
+Day 10: Home Value invitation (conditional on whether the Contact has an address in Contact Details)

 B

-Bulk Export : A broad export option that, in RealScout, is your contact details in a CSV (spreadsheet).
+Bulk Export: A full export option that, in RealScout, exports your contact details as a CSV file.

 C